abhisheksreejith/QES/README.md

 * Pillow

 ## Setting up the project in your system
 Download the whole project.
-You will get a zip file named "Ask-Questions---Django-based-website-master.zip" in your download folder.
+You will get a zip file named "QES.zip" in your download folder.
 Extract the file at any location.

 ## Hosting the website on your system
 Now open the terminal and change directory to the location where the project folder is located.
 Then chage directory using this command